aws-samples/http-api-aws-fargate-cdk/README.md

 *Fig 8 - Author HttpApi based on AuthorService*

-Fig 9 shows the integration of the Http Api with the backend Fargate microservices using Vpclink and the Application load balancer listener.
+Fig 9 shows the integration of the Http Api with the backend Fargate microservices using Vpclink and the Application load balancer listener inside the AWS Management Console.

 ![HttpApiStack](./images/API_Gateway.png)
 *Fig 9 - Http Api integration with Vpclink*